5 Hard Truths About The Brazilian Lucky Wood Plant

 9. 20 Low Maintenance Plants for Indian Gardens

-1. By Luck Roots and Slow Leaving: How Brazilian Wood Really Grows
+1. Luck Rooting and Slow Leaving: How Brazilian Lucky Wood Really Grows?

 If, however, you’re able to get a good propagable piece of Brazilian Lucky Wood, then this bare root will easily root in water within 2-4 weeks, making initial growth feel like magic.
 However, once potted in soil, the plant’s progress often stalls for months as it gets used to its new condition.